binhe-lab/binhe-lab-protocols/docs/lab-server.md

 # Function of lab servers

+The lab servers serve two functions:

+1. Allow users to transfer data from the shared computers in the Carver Center for Genomics (CCG) and Carver Center for Imaging (CCI).
-All data produced in the lab, including raw data and analyses, should be stored on the lab server.
+2. Store all data produced in the lab, including raw data and analyses.
 The only exception is when the data and analyses are synced to the project [GitHub](https://github.com/binhe-lab) repository.

 We have two storage servers available.
 LSS is used for remote computing on the Argon cluster.
 All other data transfer and storage uses RDSS.